Connect with us

 A newly built house in Nairobi County.
 PHOTO | FILE

-Cracks are forming in the real estate market of Nairobi, forcing developers to offload homes at a discount in a move that could spark angry demands from homeowners who paid full price for units.
+Cracks are forming in Nairobi’s property market, forcing developers to offload homes at a discount in a move that could spark angry demands from homebuyers who paid full price.

-House price growth has slowed over the past couple of months in the wake of low access to credit, uncertainties in building approval laws, and a weakening purchasing power among potential buyers.
+House price growth has slowed recently in the wake of low access to credit, uncertainties in building approval laws, and a weakening purchasing power among potential buyers.

 Analysts say demand for housing remains subdued by oversupply in some segments as well as low access to credit among would-be-buyers.